neerajsingh0101/admin_data/README.markdown

 This plugin will allow access to browse the models without any authorization check in development and test environment.

 However in other environments a security check is enforced.
 Given below is one way to ensure authentication.
-Put the following four lines of code in an initializer at ~/config/initializers/admin_data.rb
+Put the following lines of code in an initializer at ~/config/initializers/admin_data.rb

 ### authorization check to access the controller
 	ADMIN_DATA_AUTH = Proc.new { |controller| controller.send("admin_logged_in?") }